-The Town of Hadley's drinking water supply is ground water drawn from the Callahan Wells.
-Our water derives from the Early Mesozoic basin aquifers.
+The Town of Hadley's drinking water supply is groundwater drawn from the Callahan Wells.
+Our water is derived from the Early Mesozoic basin aquifers.
 These aquifers, covering an area of about 216 square miles, consist of nonporous sandstone.
-Our ground water supply is not exposed to the atmosphere and, unlike rivers and reservoirs, is not subject to direct pollution or contamination.
-Factually, ground water is the safest and highest quality water available to meet the public health demand for water intended for human consumption.
-We provide, on average, 700,000 gallons of quality drinking water to our consumers every day.
+Our groundwater supply is not exposed to the atmosphere, and, unlike rivers and reservoirs, is not subject to direct pollution or contamination.
+In fact, groundwater is the safest and highest quality of water available to meet the public health demand for water intended for human consumption.
+We provide, on average, 700,000 gallons of high-quality drinking water to our consumers every day.